stealth/lophttpd/README.md

 * can serve block device files (whole HDD's), /sys and /proc files
 * does not need config files and has a quiet mode (Android)
 * native file upload support via PUT (default disabled)
+* runs on Linux, BSD, OSX and Android

 Run
 ---